Aranil/knp/README.md

 - calculation of indices (indices.py)
 - export as GeoTiff file

-This work was done in frame of the internship at Friedrich-Schiller-University Jena (& Centre for Geographical Analysis (CGA), Stellenbosch University) from 02.09.2017 until 08.02.2018.

-Many thanks to Chris Coetzee (chriscz) for teaching me Python and contributing to this project.
+Acknowledgements: Special thanks to Chris Coetzee (chriscz) for his guidance in Python programming and contributions to this project.